-As outlined by law, this ICP will be incorporated into TEACH Academy's Comprehensive School Safety Plan (CSSP) by July 1, 2025.
-Inclusion of this plan is required to receive approval for Form J-13A waiver requests beginning in fiscal year 2026-27.
-The ICP is designed to minimize instructional disruption and actively support the academic, social-emotional, and mental health needs of all pupils throughout emergency circumstances.
-It emphasizes continuity, adaptability, and equity, and reflects TEACH Academy's commitment to ensuring instructional access for every student, regardless of the conditions.
+This plan will be formally integrated into the school's Comprehensive School Safety Plan (CSSP) by July 1, 2025, and is required for eligibility to submit Form J-13A waiver requests starting in fiscal year 2026-27.
+Its goal is to minimize disruption and address the academic, social-emotional, and mental health needs of every pupil.